codership/documentation/galeracluster/source/documentation/mysql-wsrep-options.rst

 This variable was introduced to support ``STATEMENT`` format replication during :term:`Rolling Schema Upgrade`.
 In most cases, however, ``ROW`` format replication is valid for asymmetric schema replication.

+If you turn on ``wsrep_forced_binlog_format``, it is only effective for DML operations, to avoid binary log corruption.
+In addition, it is also deprecated, as ``binlog_format`` has been deprecated since MySQL 8.0.34.
+As the only possible logging format is ROW, this option is redundant.

 You can execute the following ``SHOW VARIABLES`` statement with a ``LIKE`` operator to see how this variable is set:

 .. code-block:: mysql